92green/enty/packages/enty-docs/docs/api.md

 The Enty API provides a standard way to separate your data fetching code from your views.
 The API lets you declare groups of Promise returning functions that are then converted to hocs.

-These hocs handle the requesting of data and how that is normalized into state.
-They then provide your views with a consitent data stucture that holds both the most up to date version of your request and what stage the request cycle is up to.
+These hocs handle when data is requested and it is normalized into state.
+They then provide your views with a consitent data stucture that holds both the most up to date version of your requested data and what stage the request cycle is currently in.

 This abstraction is helpful as it creates a barrier between your data fetching code and your views.